-'His Unspoken Natural Center': James Titree Jr as 'The Other I'
+'His Unspoken Natural Center': James Tiptree Jr as 'The Other I'

 Throughout literary history, a number of women writers have taken on male nom de plumes.
 Critics and other observers have noted the ways in which these names have been adopted for pragmatic reasons: in order to provide women with avenues for publication that enhance their reputations as (male) writers, and protect their identities as (female) daughters, sisters, wives and mothers.

 Alice B. Sheldon created James Tiptree, Jr in 1967.
 In this paper, I argue that Tiptree, or ‘Tip’ as he was known to his friends, was not merely a nom de plume.
 Rather, Tip was a fully realised identity—Alice’s alter ego, or ‘Other I’—a well-known and respected writer who maintained epistolary relationships with other writers, editors, publishers, and readers.

 In Seymour Chatman’s, Coming to Terms, he writes that the act of reading is “ultimately an exchange between real human beings, [which] entails two intermediate constructs” (Chatman, 75).
 This paper examines the ways Tip’s identity, as revealed in his creative works and in his letters, disrupts the gender-normative structure of this ‘exchange’, particularly in terms of the assumed correlation between the gender of the Implied Author and that of the ‘real human being’ he is (mis)recognised as being.

 Queer; Performance; Identity; Science Fiction; James Tiptree

 James Tiptree, Jr was a writer of science fiction.
 His works appeared in various high-profile science fiction magazines between 1968 and about 1980.
 During that time, he was nominated for ten Hugo awards, and won two of them; and was nominated for nine Nebula Awards, of which he won three.